Using the debugger¶

 create snapshot - Explore the results

-The built-in profiler is statistical and provides only aggregated results for each function.
+The built-in profiler provides only aggregated results for each function.
 To get line-by-line results we need a line_profiler package.